How Do ATV Tracks Work? And How Well Do They Perform?

 Tatou 4S ATV front belt

-Notice that the front belt is angled upwards in the front for better flotation.
+Notice that the front belt is angled upwards for better flotation.

-On top of that, the whole frame articulates so that you’ll be able to climb up and over objects that you need to pass.
+On top of that, the whole frame articulates so that you can climb up and over objects that you need to pass.

 The rear tracks are extended to the back for increased footprint and better flotation.

 You can get tracks for almost any ATV on the market today.
-There is no need to make modifications to the bike, but you need a special installation kit to install them.
+Modifying the bike is not required, but you need a special installation kit to install them.

-The kit consists of specially made bars, brackets, and adapters that keeps the tracks securely in place.
+The kit comprises bars, brackets, and adapters that keep the tracks in place.

 Tatou 4S Polaris mounung plate

-As I mentioned, the whole track frame articulates when you drive over rocks and other objects.
-To prevent the track from rotating too much, the installation kit includes anti-rotation bars installed between the track frame and the bike’s A-arms.
+The installation kit includes anti-rotation bars between the track frame and the bike’s A-arms to prevent the track from rotating too much.
 The bars have dampening springs to make for a smoother ride.

 Tatou 4S ATV belt installation kit